MMDeveloper/Sysadmin-Notes/Linux/Databases/MariaDB/Clustered/CentOS 7/Readme.md

 systemctl start mariadb.service
 ```

 You should see it start the DB process and do what's called an SST Transfer.
 This means it has joined the cluster and is syncing the databases.
 Once the sync is complete, you will get your command prompt back.
+Once you have joined the first real node, restart the mariadb service on the bootstrapped node.

 #Maintaining the Cluster#
 With this type of cluster, you can reboot DB servers at will and no data loss will occur.
 The load balancer has a MySQL user that it uses to check the server is up.
 As soon as it senses the server is going down it immediately removes it from the pool until it's back up.